Halloween in Boston celebrations start at least a month before the actual event on October 31st.

 You can also enjoy a special Thanksgiving Dinner at Hampshire House

 Boston pubs and hotels get into the Halloween spirit with prizes for best costumes, live music and/or DJs, and shows.
 Tickets usually required (call in advance to check); most are 21+.
-Several Halloween parties and events to check out:
+Several Halloween parties and events to check out (these are from last year, but expect similar events for 2014):

 Church of Boston (69 Kilmarnock, Fenway neighborhood, 617-236-7600) - Clandestino Halloween Party 2013 - Saturday, October 26, 8pm; tickets $15/$20 after 10:30pm